catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

     | volume_name | backup-vol-original                  |
     +-------------+--------------------------------------+

-If we choose to restore from our incremental backup, then Openstack will first organize a list of the backups we have made starting with the initial backup.
+If we choose to restore from our incremental backup, then OpenStack will first organize a list of the backups we have made starting with the initial backup.
 It will then perform a full restore starting from that backup and then layer on the additional backups afterward: